loiccoyle/pylossmap/README.md

 The fetcher class returns the data in the shape of a a BLMData instance.

-## The BLMData class:
+## The BLMData class

 This class handles the BLM data, the main methods are:

 * `plot`: creates a waterfall plot of the BLM data.
 * `iter_max`: iterates on index of the max values of the desired BLMS, defaults to the primary IR 7 BLMs.
-* `get_beam_meta`: fetches to get some additional information on the beam, i.e. intensity, number of bunches, fillibg scheme, ..., for the current time range.
+* `get_beam_meta`: fetches some additional information on the beam, i.e. intensity, number of bunches, fillibg scheme, ..., for the current time range.

 You can access the raw data through the `data` attribute.

 In order to create a loss map of a given time, use the `loss_map` method, and provide the desired datetime.
 This outputs a `LossMap` instance.

-## The LossMap class:
+## The LossMap class

 This class handles the loss map processing.
 It provides a pandas/numpy style interface for filtering and selecting BLMs.
 Some main methods are:

 * `plot`: to create a loss map plot.
 * `set_background`: to set another LossMap instance as the background signal.